alexistb2904/Sdbox-Props/README.md

 And it's done !

-(it's an import of roleplayprops extended that I will update as the addon.
+(this is an import of roleplayprops extended that I will update regularly.
 I will also put props that are not part of roleplayprops extended)

 ## Tutoriel en Français